Monday, February 17, 2014

 Mortgage Modification - Mediation

-A chapter 13 plan may also provide for the reinstatement of the mortgage by catching up the mortgage arrearage over a period of 3 to 5 years, while maintaining current payments.
+If a homeowner does not want to modify his mortgage, he may propose a chapter 13 plan to provide for the reinstatement of his mortgage by catching up the mortgage arrearage over a period of 3 to 5 years, while maintaining current payments.

 Avoiding of Under Water Mortgages and Association Liens